hellolol2016/referralnu/README.md

 As an administrator, you can…

 ### Referral Seeker/ Student
-As a referral seeker, you can…
+As a referral seeker, you can search through your connections and reach out to referrers.
+Referral seekers are also able to view, update, and create their own requests and search through referrer profiles with filtering functionality to request referrals from.
+If students need guidance, they are also able to find advisor contact info in order to reach out.

 ### Co-op advisor